Seattle’s Heel Pain Specialists – Effective Relief of Plantar Fasciitis and All Types of Heel Pain

 Trust the Experts at the Seattle Heel Pain Center of the Foot and Ankle Center

-Plantar fasciitis and other causes of heel pain are the most common conditions treated in our Seattle clinic and the experts at the Foot and Ankle Center in Washington can offer you rapid and long-lasting relief from your heel and arch pain.
+Heel pain is the most common condition we treat in our Seattle clinic and the experts at the Foot and Ankle Center in Washington can offer you rapid and long-lasting relief from your heel and arch pain.
 Each type of heel pain has its own treatment protocol.
-Because it’s such a common complaint, we’ve devoted an entire division of our practice – The Seattle Heel Pain Center – to treatment of all types of heel pain.
+We’ve devoted an entire division of our practice – The Seattle Heel Pain Center – to treating all types of heel pain.

-We are the regional referral center that other doctors use for their patients with the most stubborn heel pain.
 We have a special interest in treating patients who have not had success with treatment from other doctors and therapists.
 We have a better than 95% success rate and can usually cure even the most long-lasting heel pain.
 Don’t live with heel pain.
-Most patients see relief within just a few weeks.
 Make an appointment now to see us in our Seattle office.